 Presentation of the doctoral school

 Doctoral school 146 « Sciences, Technologies, Santé – Galilée » is a pluridisciplinary doctoral school linked to the University Sorbonne Paris Nord.
-Its activity revolves around three main disciplinary areas :
+Its activity resolves around three main disciplinary areas :

 - Mathematics, Computer science, Information and communication technology

 - Biology and health sciences, Life sciences, Medical sciences, Ethology.

 It offers a training in research in 11 specialties :